 As you see, this is not only an emotional, but also a serious situation.
-If you have been charged with any domestic violence-related offense, contact Attorney John Anthony Picerno immediately for a consultation.
+If you have been charged with any domestic violence-related offense, contact Kansas City MO criminal defense attorney John Anthony Picerno immediately for a consultation.

 565.072.
 1. A person commits the offense of domestic assault in the first degree if he or she attempts to kill or knowingly causes or attempts to cause serious physical injury to a domestic victim, as the term “domestic victim” is defined under section 565.002.